Online experiment design for continuous-time systems using generalized filtering: Numerical example

+In this section, we consider a numerical example to demonstrate that, using the experiment design method in Section~\ref{Sdesign}, both the sampled data and the filtered data generated by different filters are informative for system identification.
+The example is concluded by showing that the system matrices can be reconstructed from the filtered data.

-where the four states are the velocity along the $ x $- and $ z $-body-axis, the angular velocity around the $ y $-body-axis, and the pitch angle, while the two \mbox{inputs} are the elevator deflection and throttle.
-Note that $n+m=6$.
+The system to be identified is described by the aircraft longitudinal dynamics in \cite{moustakis2018adaptive} with system matrices The four states of the system are the velocity along the $ x $- and $ z $-body-axis, the angular velocity around the \mbox{$ y $-body-axis}, and the pitch angle, while the two \mbox{inputs} are the elevator deflection and throttle.
+Note that \mbox{$n+m=6$}.
 Let $ T=0.1 $.
 Because the eigenvalues of $A$ are \mbox{$\{ -3.1548 \pm 6.0892i, -0.0185 \pm 0.3263i\}$}, Assumption~\ref{Apathological} holds.
-In general, although $A$ is unknown, Assumption~\ref{Apathological} fails to hold only on a set of measure zero.
-Let $ x(0)= ^\top $.
-By designing the input as in Proposition~\ref{Tis}, we collect the input-state samples
+In general, even though $A$ is unknown, Assumption~\ref{Apathological} fails to hold only on a set of measure zero.
+Let $ x(0)=\left[ 2\ -\!1\ 1\ 0.5 \right]^\top $.
+Using the design in Proposition~\ref{Tis}, the piecewise constant input is selected as